deanishe/alfred-pwgen/README.md

 Each password has its strength in the result subtitle.
 This is shown either as a bar or in bits of entropy, depending on your settings.
 Each full block in the bar represents 30 bits of entropy.

+### Entropy? ###

+"Entropy" is [cryptographese for "randomness"][entropy].

 ### How strong should my passwords be? ###

 That depends on what you're using it for and how long you want it to remain secure.
 As of 2015, custom password-guessing hardware (built from standard PC components) can guess **&gt;45 billion passwords per second.**

 The average number of guesses required to crack a password with *n* bits of entropy is 2<sup>n-1</sup>, so 2,147,483,647 guesses for a 32-bit password.
 Or **0.048 seconds** with the above hardware.

-Fortunately, every added bit doubles the amount of entropy passwords, so 64 bits is a good deal stronger: 6.5 **years** on average to guess on the same hardware.
+Fortunately, every added bit doubles the amount of entropy passwords, so 64 bits is a good deal stronger: 6.5 *years* on average to guess on the same hardware.

 | Level   | Min. entropy          | Time to guess&nbsp;\*                         | Application                               |
 | ------: | --------------------: | --------------:                               | ---------------------------               |